 Want to sound more like a native English speaker?
-Then you need to create the natural rhythm of American English through sentence stress.
+Then you need to create the natural rhythm and melody of American English through sentence stress.

 What do I mean by sentence stress?